Graph-Based Deterministic Polynomial Framwork for NP Problems: Proof of P=NP

 \end{proof} \end{lemma}

-\begin{lemma}[Correctness of Checking Existence of Accepting State among All Computation Walks] Let $G$ be a computation graph, and let $H \subseteq G$ be a subgraph representing the currently visited portion of the graph.
-Suppose $e = (u, v)$ is a valid edge in $G$ with $u \in V(H)$ and $v \notin V(H)$.
-Then the algorithm \textproc{IsAcceptedOnFootmarks()}$(G, H, V_0)$ terminates, and satisfies:

-\begin{enumerate} \item It expands $H$ by adding all feasible edges and vertices reachable from $e$ via computation walks in $G$, and \item It returns \texttt{True} if and only if there exists such a walk that reaches an accepting state $q_\text{acc}$. \end{enumerate}

-\begin{proof} We prove correctness by maintaining a loop invariant across iterations of the \texttt{while} loop in the algorithm.

-\textbf{Invariant:} At the beginning of each iteration: \begin{itemize} \item $H$ contains exactly those vertices and edges that are reachable from $V_0$ by a feasible computation walk, \item $Q$ contains only boundary edges that have not yet been verified as feasible, \item If an accepting state $q_\text{acc}$ has been reached by any verified walk, the algorithm returns immediately with \texttt{True}. \end{itemize}

-\textbf{Base Case:} Initially, $Q$ contains all boundary edges of $H$, including the given edge $e = (u, v)$.
-No edge has yet been verified as feasible.
-Since $H$ is assumed to be constructed from valid prior computation steps, the invariant holds.

-\textbf{Inductive Step (Maintenance):} Suppose the invariant holds at the start of an iteration. \begin{itemize} \item The algorithm invokes \textproc{ExtendByVerifiableEdges()} with the current $Q$ and $H$. \item By \cref{lem:traverse-feasible-edges}, this procedure correctly identifies and adds all feasible edges from $Q$ to $H$, and records them in $E_v$. \item If any such edge leads to a node in accepting state $q_\text{acc}$, the algorithm terminates and returns \texttt{True}. \item If no feasible edge is found ($E_v = \emptyset$), then no further expansion is possible, and the algorithm correctly returns \texttt{False}. \item Otherwise, the verified feasible edges in $E_v$ are removed from $Q$, and the algorithm proceeds. \end{itemize}

-Hence, the invariant continues to hold: $H$ grows only via feasible edges, $Q$ shrinks by removing only verified entries, and accepting paths are immediately detected.

-\textbf{Termination:} In each iteration, at least one edge is removed from $Q$ and never re-added.
-Since $Q$ contains only boundary edges, and the number of edges in $G$ is finite, the total number of iterations is bounded by $|E(G)|$.
-Therefore, the loop terminates in finite time.

-\textbf{Conclusion:} Upon termination, $H$ contains all vertices and edges reachable from $V_0$ (via $e$) by feasible computation walks in $G$.
-The function returns \texttt{True} if and only if there exists suc such walk reaches an accepting state. \end{proof} \end{lemma}

-\begin{lemma}[Time Complexity of Checking Existence of Accepting State of All Computation Walks] Let $G$ be a dynamic complete computation graph with width $w$ and height $h$.
-The total number of edges in $G$ is at most $O(wh^2)$.
-Let $T_v$ denote the time complexity of the \textproc{VerifyExistenceOfWalk()} procedure.
+\begin{lemma}[Time Complexity of Simulating Verifier for All Certificates] Let $H$ be the footmark graph with width $w$ and height $h$ constructed based on the NP computation graph $G$, and let $T_f$ be the time complexity of \ComputeFeasibleGraph{}.